 Number of Bedrooms Min. # Household Members Max. # Household Members

-0 1 2

 1 1 3

 2 2 5

 3 3 7

 4 4 9

 5 5 11

 - o The owner/agent does not determine who shares a bedroom. - The owner/agent allows for occupancy of fewer than 2 persons (over the age of 6) per bedroom for the following reasons: - The small size of the bedrooms and units; - To allow the family to determine what is best for their situation in accordance with best practices for Fair Housing. - o The family is given the choice of which bedroom size is appropriate for their family, as long as the number of family members is within the range listed in the chart above. - Once the family has selected an eligible bedroom size they will be placed on the waiting list for that bedroom size.
 Changes to the bedroom size cannot be made unless a qualifying event occurs.
-Qualifying events include: - Changes in the family composition (removing or adding household members) which result in the family no longer being eligible for the chosen bedroom size. - Changes in the ages of children, resulting in two children of the opposite sex, with one at least seven (7) years of age.
-These children will not be required to share a bedroom. - Changes in the family composition adding persons of different generations (grandparent, grandchild, parent, etc).
-These family members will not be required to share a bedroom. - Need for a different bedroom size as a reasonable accommodation for a disability. - o Authorized live-in aides will be allocated a separate bedroom. - Anticipated children will be included.
-Anticipated children include: - Children expected to be born to a pregnant woman; - Children in process of being adopted by an adult family member; - Children whose custody is being obtained by an adult family member; - Foster children who will reside in the unit; - Children who are temporarily in a foster home who will return to the family; and - Children in joint custody arrangements who are present in the household 50% or more of the time. - A household that contains a temporarily absent family member (not the head of household or spouse) who is enrolled as a full-time student at an institution of higher learning and who is on the lease will be counted for the purposes of establishing occupancy standards for unit size if: - the family member is enrolled and actively attending a two-year or four-year college or university; and the family member resides in the unit during school breaks and holidays.
+Qualifying events include: - Changes in the family composition (removing or adding household members) which result in the family no longer being eligible for the chosen bedroom size. - Changes in the ages of the children, resulting in two children of the opposite sex, with one at least seven (7) years of age.
+These children will not be required to share a bedroom, - Changes in family composition adding persons of different generations (grandparent, grandchild, parent, etc).
+These family members will not be required to share a bedroom. - Need for a different bedroom size as a reasonable accommodation for a disability. - o Authorized live-in aides will be allocated a separate bedroom.

+- o Anticipated children will be included.
+Anticipated children include: - Children expected to be born to a pregnant woman; - Children in process of being adopted by an adult family member; - Children whose custody is being obtained by an adult family member; - Foster children who will reside in the unit; - Children who are temporarily in a foster home who will return to the family; and - Children in joint custody arrangements who are present in the household 50% or more of the time. - Children that join the household after the start of a lease term will not cause a household to be in violation of the lease. - A household that contains a temporarily absent family member (not the head of household or spouse) who is enrolled as a full-time student at an institution of higher learning and who is on the lease will be counted for the purposes of establishing occupancy standards for unit size if: - the family member is enrolled and actively attending a two-year or four-year college or university; and - the family member resides in the public housing unit during school breaks and holidays.